Jody Conradt: College coaching

 Conradt was inducted into the Basketball Hall of Fame in 1998 and into the Women's Basketball Hall of Fame in 1999.
-She is only the second woman inducted into the Naismith Hall of Fame.
+She was only the second woman inducted into the Naismith Hall of Fame.

 Conradt was succeeded as UT women's basketball head coach by Gail Goestenkors, the former women's basketball head coach at Duke University.

 In 2008, Conradt was honored, along with Dick Vitale, by the Atlanta Tipoff Club, with the Naismith Award, an honor presented annually that "pays tribute to the individuals who have made a significant impact on women's and men's college basketball".

 After retiring from coaching, Conradt continued to work for the University of Texas as special assistant to the women's athletic director.